top of page

 Scholarships.png

-You're ready to apply for scholarships?
+Are you ready to apply for scholarships?

 The application should take you one to one and a half hours depending on your preparedness.
 The more you prepare using the information below, the faster the application process will be.